Want some basic advice about hiring people? Click on the dots to go straight to links, which will provide some helpful formats and information.

 Create an accurate and compelling job description;

 Have a plan for compensation, take into account budget, market, internal equity and value

-Suck it up and acknowledge that while you'll have to dedicate more of your valuable time than you'd probably like, making a bad hire takes more time and is a big fat bummer for you and everyone else.
-Take a deep breath and do it right;
+Suck it up .
+You'll have to dedicate more of your valuable time than you'd like.
+Making a bad hire takes more time and can mean the death of a startup.
+Take a deep breath and do it right.

-For early, "founder-like" positions, hire someone you know, or test the incumbent out extensively by working with them on a project basis before you start giving away pieces of your company.
-Out of sync founders are the number one reason startups fail;
+For early, "founder-like" positions, hire someone you know, or test someone out extensively by working with them on a project before you start giving away pieces of your company.
+Out of sync early stage contributors and founders are the number one reason startups fail.

-Know what’s OK to ask in an interview and what isn’t;
+Know what’s not OK to ask in an interview.

 Ask evidence based questions.
 Instead of asking “Are you good at data collection?”, ask “Can you tell me about the most challenging time you’ve amalgamated varied information into one place?
 What went well and what turned out to be a challenge?
 What did you learn from it?”